 - In cycle mode, ICP contours created are managed in independent files.
-These contours are machined exclusively with ICP. - In smart.Turn, contours are part of the NC program.
-They can be machined with the ICP editor or smart.Turn editor.
+These contours can only be edited with ICP. - In smart.Turn, contours are part of the NC program.
+They can be edited with the ICP editor or smart.Turn editor.